-1.1 The purpose of this policy is to set out clearly for all (volunteers, trustees, and staff who support SVC) the framework for the protection of children whilst the children are under the care of SVC.
-It aims to recognise and minimise opportunities for situations where abuse of a child is possible.
+1.1 The purpose of this policy is to set out clearly for all (SVC volunteers, trustees, and staff) the framework to follow to ensure the protection of children, whilst they are under the care of SVC.
+It aims to recognise and minimise any situations where abuse of a child is possible.